Ithil-protocol/v1-core/README.md

 ## Security

+Audit reports are available in the _audits_ folder.
 If you find bugs, please follow the instructions on the SECURITY.md file.
 We have a bug bounty program that covers the main source files.

 ## Documentation